Henrikas-Kiupelis/timestar/API/v2/Misc.md

     RET   ValidAccountDTO
 ```

-    Creates a new admin account in the same partition as the request;
+Creates a new admin account in the same partition as the request

 It will fail if:
   * HTTP 400; username or password were not set;
   * HTTP 500; the username is already taken;

-    Returned ValidAccount will not contain additional information about the account, or the password
+Returned ValidAccount will not contain the password

 ------